betaglot/plantabeta/docs/dev/Tools.md

 ## 🟠<moto>Kit</moto>

-Bag cover cape
+- Water container in base so that it doesn't crush or leak onto contents and so weight is close to hips

+- Kit must be able to be carried at the same time as Bags.

+- BagCover which can be worn as a Cape when it's really rainy or wet
-Wear the bag
+    - Wear the bag

-Attach through gromets along border
+- Attach through gromets along border

-Store the insulation
+- Store the Insulation Layer

 ## <moto>Water Volume</moto>